Skip to Main Content

 Diagnosis of sickle cell disease

+A blood test can diagnose sickle cell disease.
 All newborn babies in the United States get a blood test to see if they might have sickle cell disease.
-This test is done in the hospital within 1 to 2 days of birth – before the child would show any symptoms.
+This test is done in the hospital within 1 to 2 days of birth, before the child would show any symptoms.

+Penicillin is a medicine that helps prevent deadly infections in babies and young children with sickle cell disease.
+This medicine should be taken 2 times each day.
 Treatment should start before babies are 2 months old and continue until they are 5 years old.
-Some children will need to take it longer.
+Some children will need to take the medicine longer.

 Hydroxyurea